 USGA Fellowship candidates are generally recent graduates of four-year colleges or universities with eligibility to work in the U.S.

 Fellows receive a starting salary of $29,000 with a starting bonus of $1,500.
 A competitive benefits package, relocation expenses, and bonus awards are also offered.

 The application deadline for the fellowship was in January in previous years.
 Please consult USGA’s website for more information.

 Each year, the Villers Fellowship for Health Care Justice works in Families USA’s health policy department and assists Families USA’s efforts to improve access to health coverage for all Americans, especially for low-income and other vulnerable communities.
 Specifically, the Villers Fellow will conduct research on a range of health care policy issues, and write and contribute to publications that are relevant to health reform implementation and other health policy issues.

 In order to be considered, applicants must be authorized to work in the United States.
-Preference is given to applicants who have obtained a college degree or plan to receive a degree by August 2012.
+Preference is given to applicants who have obtained a college degree or plan to receive a degree by August of the same year.
 Fellows receive a salary of approximately $38,000, excellent health care benefits, and other employer-sponsored benefits for the duration of the fellowship.